-#action lab co-lead
+It's Our Call lab co-lead

-#choosing-battles lab co-lead
+It's Our Call lab co-lead

 Zayda Ortiz is a child of Mexican immigrants born in Tulsa, Oklahoma.
 Her parents taught her the importance of community service and civic engagement at an early age.
 Interning summers at the YWCA Intercultural Service Center, she helped newly arrived immigrants become integrated members of American society.
 Zayda also taught English and literacy skills in the Oklahoma migrant farming community.
 Throughout her life, she has canvassed for several campaigns, voter registration, and health care reform.
 Professionally, she has spent years working in the health care field, advocating to get treatment and coverage for patients in need.
 In her time working with IS, Zayda has energetically promoted the Safe Communities Act.
 She has been persistent in getting city and state leaders to commit to protecting Massachusetts’ immigrant population.

-#family lab co-lead
+family lab co-lead

 Karen Shakman works for an educational nonprofit where she provides training and coaching to educational leaders and conducts research and evaluations.
 She is also a parent of two school-age boys who are budding community organizers in their own right.
 Karen is a transplanted Chicagoan who has been in Cambridge for the last 15+ years and considers Massachusetts her chosen home.
 For all of Karen's professional life she has been involved in schools and community nonprofits, as a community worker, teacher, researcher, board member, and parent.
 Karen is eager to create opportunities where children are welcome and active, learning about issues with adults and engaging in productive activism side-by-side.

-#family lab co-lead
+family lab co-lead